Communicating the sum of sources over a network: Discussion and Future Work

 \subsection{Discussion about network in Figure \ref{fig:higher-entropy-counter-eg}}

 We prove that under linear network coding, recovering $[a+b ~ a'+b']$ at $T_1$ and $T_2$ is impossible.
-Let $A_1$ and $A_2$ be matrices such that $ = A_1 $ and $ = B_1 $.
+We use the notation of Figure \ref{fig:higher-entropy-counter-eg}.
+Let $A_1$ and $B_1$ be matrices such that $ = A_1 $ and $ = B_1 $.
 Without loss of generality, we can express the received vectors at terminals $T_1$ and $T_2$ as

 Using simple computations it is not hard to see that for both the terminals to be able to recover $[a+b ~a'+b']^T$ we need

 require all these matrices to be full-rank.
 Note that the full-rank condition requires that all the coefficients $\alpha_1, \alpha_2, \beta_1, \beta_2, \alpha_1', \alpha_2', \beta_1'$ and $\beta_2'$ be non-zero and the matrices $A_1$ and $B_1$ to be full-rank.
 In particular, the required condition is equivalent to requiring that